jeanmaxcacacho/CSCI51.02-labs/Lab4_CacachoFerolZabala/Lab4_CacachoFerolZabala_readme.txt

-Our `*_code.cpp` file implements a modified version of the russian peasant algorithm through an iterative approach.
-The motivation behind the implementation of this specific algorithm lies in the hint provided in the lab specs about simulating the approach in implemeneting "x multiplied by 19" only through addition and bit shifting where we found a recursive problem of breaking down the coefficient into the largest perfect powers of 2.
+Our C++ program implements a modified version of the russian peasant algorithm through an iterative approach.
+The motivation behind the implementation of this specific algorithm lies in the hint provided in the lab specs about simulating the approach in
+"x multiplied by 19" only through addition and bit shifting where we found a recursive problem of breaking down the coefficient into the largest perfect powers of 2.

 In the case of the example 19x: